ipython/ipyparallel/docs/source/tutorial/process.rst

 In many cases, you will want to configure the Controller's network identity.
 By default, the Controller listens only on loopback, which is the most secure but often impractical.
-To instruct the controller to listen on a specific interface, you can set the :attr:`HubFactory.ip` trait.
+To instruct the controller to listen on a specific interface, you can set the :attr:`IPController.ip` trait.
 To listen on all interfaces, specify:

 .. sourcecode:: python

-    c.HubFactory.ip = '*'
+    c.IPController.ip = '*'

 When connecting to a Controller that is listening on loopback or behind a firewall, it may be necessary to specify an SSH server to use for tunnels, and the external IP of the Controller.
-If you specified that the HubFactory listen on loopback, or all interfaces, then IPython will try to guess the external IP.
+If you specified that the IPController listen on loopback, or all interfaces, then IPython will try to guess the external IP.
 If you are on a system with VM network devices, or many interfaces, this guess may be incorrect.
 In these cases, you will want to specify the 'location' of the Controller.
 This is the IP of the machine the Controller